BetaGeoModel#

 Examples

-from pymc_marketing.prior import Prior from pymc_marketing.clv import BetaGeoModel, rfm_summary # customer identifiers and purchase datetimes # are all that's needed to start modeling data = [ [1, "2024-01-01"], [1, "2024-02-06"], [2, "2024-01-01"], [3, "2024-01-02"], [3, "2024-01-05"], [4, "2024-01-16"], [4, "2024-02-05"], [5, "2024-01-17"], [5, "2024-01-18"], [5, "2024-01-19"], ] raw_data = pd.DataFrame(data, columns=["id", "date"] # preprocess data rfm_df = rfm_summary(raw_data,'id','date') # model_config and sampler_configs are optional model = BetaGeoModel( data=data, model_config={ "r": Prior("Weibull", alpha=2, beta=1), "alpha": Prior("HalfFlat"), "a": Prior("Beta", alpha=2, beta=3), "b": Prior("Beta", alpha=3, beta=2), }, sampler_config={ "draws": 1000, "tune": 1000, "chains": 2, "cores": 2, }, ) # The default 'mcmc' fit_method provides informative predictions # and reliable performance on small datasets model.fit() print(model.fit_summary()) # Maximum a Posteriori can quickly fit a model to large datasets, # but will give limited insights into predictive uncertainty. model.fit(fit_method='map') print(model.fit_summary()) # Predict number of purchases for current customers # over the next 10 time periods expected_purchases = model.expected_purchases(future_t=10) # Predict probability customers are still active probability_alive = model.expected_probability_alive() # Predict number of purchases for a new customer over 't' time periods expected_purchases_new_customer = model.expected_purchases_new_customer(t=10)
+from pymc_extras.prior import Prior from pymc_marketing.clv import BetaGeoModel, rfm_summary # customer identifiers and purchase datetimes # are all that's needed to start modeling data = [ [1, "2024-01-01"], [1, "2024-02-06"], [2, "2024-01-01"], [3, "2024-01-02"], [3, "2024-01-05"], [4, "2024-01-16"], [4, "2024-02-05"], [5, "2024-01-17"], [5, "2024-01-18"], [5, "2024-01-19"], ] raw_data = pd.DataFrame(data, columns=["id", "date"] # preprocess data rfm_df = rfm_summary(raw_data,'id','date') # model_config and sampler_configs are optional model = BetaGeoModel( model_config={ "r": Prior("Weibull", alpha=2, beta=1), "alpha": Prior("HalfFlat"), "a": Prior("Beta", alpha=2, beta=3), "b": Prior("Beta", alpha=3, beta=2), }, sampler_config={ "draws": 1000, "tune": 1000, "chains": 2, "cores": 2, }, ) # The default 'mcmc' fit_method provides informative predictions # and reliable performance on small datasets model.fit(data=rfm_df) print(model.fit_summary()) # Maximum a Posteriori can quickly fit a model to large datasets, # but will give limited insights into predictive uncertainty. model.fit(fit_method='map') print(model.fit_summary()) # Predict number of purchases for current customers # over the next 10 time periods expected_purchases = model.expected_purchases(future_t=10) # Predict probability customers are still active probability_alive = model.expected_probability_alive() # Predict number of purchases for a new customer over 't' time periods expected_purchases_new_customer = model.expected_purchases_new_customer(t=10)

 Methods

-(data[, model_config, ...])Initialize model configuration and sampler configuration for the model.
+BetaGeoModel.__init__([data, model_config, ...])Initialize model configuration and sampler configuration for the model.

 Convert the model configuration and sampler configuration from the attributes to keyword arguments.

-Build model from the InferenceData object.
+Build the model from the InferenceData object.

-Build the model.
+BetaGeoModel.build_model([data])Build the model.

 Create attributes for the inference data.